epadam/CNN-AV1-intra-encoder/source/cnn_partition_intra.rst

 CNN Model in This Research
 ==================================

-Several CNN models are designed to evaluate the prediction performance.
+Two main CNN models are designed to evaluate the prediction performance.

 .. image:: img/model1.png